fenago/rabbitmq-jupyterlab/Lab_8_learning.md

 ```

-The preceding expression is not of much use; therefore, let\'s make a
+The preceding expression is not of much use; therefore, let's make a
 function out of it from the Erlang shell: